wq/wq.app/packages/store/README.md

----
-order: 17
-indent: true
----

-wq/store.js
+@wq/store
 ========

-[wq/store.js]
+[@wq/store]

-**wq/store.js** is a [wq.app] module providing a persistent storage API for retrieving and querying JSON data from a web service via AJAX.  wq/store.js is used internally by [wq/app.js] to store application configuration values as well as model data (via [wq/model.js]).  wq/store.js relies on [localForage] to handle the work of storing data offline in IndexedDB, localStorage, or WebSQL.
-The wq/store.js API uses [Promises][Promise] extensively to facilitate asynchronous usage.
+**@wq/store** is a [wq.app] module providing a persistent storage API for retrieving and querying JSON data from a web service via AJAX.  @wq/store is used internally by [@wq/app] to store application configuration values as well as model data (via [@wq/model]).  @wq/store relies on [localForage] to handle the work of storing data offline in IndexedDB, localStorage, or WebSQL.
+The @wq/store API uses [Promises][Promise] extensively to facilitate asynchronous usage.

-Unlike other similar libraries, wq/store.js does not attempt to immediately and transparently mirror local data changes to the server via a REST API.
-This is by design.  wq/store.js is meant to be used in offline-capable mobile data entry applications that require explicit control over when and how local changes are "synced" to the server.
-Thus, wq/store.js is almost always used in conjunction with [wq/outbox.js] to sync changes back to the server.
+Unlike other similar libraries, @wq/store does not attempt to immediately and transparently mirror local data changes to the server via a REST API.
+This is by design.  @wq/store is meant to be used in offline-capable mobile data entry applications that require explicit control over when and how local changes are "synced" to the server.
+Thus, @wq/store is almost always used in conjunction with [@wq/outbox] to sync changes back to the server.

 ## API

-`wq/store.js` is typically imported via [AMD] as `ds` (i.e. "datastore"), though any local variable name can be used.
+`@wq/store` is typically imported via [AMD] as `ds` (i.e. "datastore"), though any local variable name can be used.

 ```javascript
 // myapp.js